Why the price range is so wide

 Here's what typically drives the price:

-• Account complexity - number of campaigns, ad groups, and keywords being actively managed
+- Account complexity - the number of campaigns, ad groups, and keywords being actively managed

 What's included in a proper Google Ads retainer?